ecmwf/ecflow/docs/tutorial/going_further/going-further.rst

 We will now try to build a more complex :term:`suite` by introducing one by one various ecFlow functionalities.

-We will add more :term:`task`'s and learn how to group them into families.
+We will add more :term:`task`\ s and learn how to group them into families.

 We will also learn to define :term:`dependencies` between tasks.